forcedotcom/cli/releasenotes/sfdx/README.md

     This new feature fixes these GitHub issues: [#1711](https://github.com/forcedotcom/cli/issues/1711), [#1676](https://github.com/forcedotcom/cli/issues/1676), and [#1504](https://github.com/forcedotcom/cli/issues/1504).
 Here's the source-tracking PR: [#295](https://github.com/forcedotcom/source-tracking/pull/295).

 * FIX: The `force:package:beta:delete --package <packageID>` command now correctly deletes a package even if the associated packageAlias is not listed in the `sfdx-project.json` file.
 As of this release, `force:package:beta:delete` is now `force:package:delete`.
 (GitHub issue [#1858](https://github.com/forcedotcom/cli/issues/1858), packaging PR [#179](https://github.com/forcedotcom/packaging/pull/179))

+* FIX: To keep the new `force:package:version:create` command consistent with its legacy version, we updated the new command so you can use the `--package` and `--path` flags together in a single command execution.
+However, we also added a warning to say that the usage is deprecated and will be removed in the future.
+(GitHub issue [#1865](https://github.com/forcedotcom/cli/issues/1865), plugin-packaging PR [#211](https://github.com/salesforcecli/plugin-packaging/pull/211))

+* FIX: The `force:package:version:create` command now correctly resolves the package directory when you specify both a package ID with the `--package` flag on the command and as the value for the `package` property in the `packageDirectories` section of `sfdx-project.json`.
+(GitHub issue [#1865](https://github.com/forcedotcom/cli/issues/1865), plugin-packaging PR [#211](https://github.com/salesforcecli/plugin-packaging/pull/211))

 ## 7.182.1 (Dec 22, 2022) [stable]